Feeling your anxiety levels shooting through the roof at the thought of heading back to ‘normal’ after government restrictions ease? You aren’t alone.

 Try listening to a conversational podcast

 After months spent just socialising over Zoom and social media, it’s natural to feel a little out of practice when it comes to conversation starters.
-Whether you’re meeting new people or you’re reconnecting with friends who you haven’t seen in months, keeping the conversation flowing is always tricky.
+Whether you’re meeting new people or you’re reconnecting with friends who you haven’t seen in months or for keeping up with general office chit-chat now that you’re hybrid working, keeping the conversation flowing is always tricky.

 Talk show host Conan O’Brien’s podcast ‘Conan O’Brien Needs a Friend’ is also a great one to follow along with and take notes from his open-ended questions.
 We also love ‘David Tennant Does A Podcast’ hosted by the former Doctor Who star which sees him chat effortlessly with some of the biggest names in the entertainment industry.